-How Much Does Product Photography Cost in 2026?
-Complete Price Breakdown
+Product Photography Cost in 2026: Ecommerce Price Breakdown

-Product photography pricing varies wildly — from free DIY to $700+ per product for a studio.
-Here's what each option actually costs, what you get, and how to choose.
+Product photography pricing varies wildly, from DIY time costs to $700+ studio shoots.
+Here's what each option includes and how to budget per product.

 Product Photography Pricing at a Glance